 Co- Chairs: (co-chair needed) & Diana Bailey

 This Committee is responsible for: (a) sensitizing NCDA members to current and pending school and educational issues that warrant legislative action; (b) promoting, developing, and monitoring federal legislation relevant to career development services; (c) providing state division presidents with information necessary to act locally upon national legislation, appropriations, and related matters; and (d) extending the professional contacts of NCDA/ACA members to persons outside the profession who are equally concerned with legislation affecting career development services.
-Click here for Committee and Legislative Updates.
-See also Tips For Engaging Members of Congress
+Visit the Advocacy section of the NCDA website for more information.

 GRADUATE STUDENT MEMBERS